doug-moen/openscad2/rfc/Programming_With_Objects.md

 and organize those parameters in a hierarchy, using dotted names like `model.component.subcomponent.param`.

-Currently this is being done using lists of name/value pairs and the `search` function, but the resulting code is cryptic.
+Some authors currently do this using lists of name/value pairs and the `search` function, but the resulting code is cryptic.
+Objects are a better solution.

+Other authors put lists of parameters into separate scripts, which are then included.
+These parameter scripts would now be referenced as objects, and it's now possible to use dot notation to reference the parameters.

 ## Objects are Modules for Beginners
 In classic OpenSCAD, modules are parameterized shapes.